 If your flock starts veering off target, use your arms as guiding rudders; use a single arm stretched out, in the direction they’re veering toward.

 They’ll see your outstretched arm and adjust to the direction you’re herding them to.

 Sometimes one member of your flock breaks out of the herd formation and takes another direction quickly.
 If you’re quick to respond with an arm to adjust the direction, you can usually bring all your chickens into a herd formation moving forward once again.
 Herding works best in small-size flocks under ten chickens.

-Dogs are great at herding chickens, too.
-Make sure you can trust your dog.
+Dogs are great at herding chickens, too, but make sure you can trust your dog not to harm them.